Manideep230/movie-ticket-booking/README.md

 # movie-ticket-booking
-Done this during my 2nd year internship project.
+Done this during my 2nd year of my undergraduation internship project.
 It is just a normal application.